thaytan/blur360/README.md

 ./build/src/equirect-blur -m=models -o=output.jpg Input.jpg
 ```

+By default, this will draw grey rectangles to completely obscure detected faces.
+To blur faces instead, use the `-b` command line option.

 ## Building

 Compilation requires `meson` and `OpenCV`.
 Depending on platform you might also need `ninja`